wix/stylable/packages/build-tools/README.md

 ## What's inside

-* getUrlDependencies - Collect all dependencies of Stylable meta
+* processUrlDependencies - Collect all dependencies of Stylable meta and replace them with placeholder
 * hasImportedSideEffects - Detect if a meta has imports with Stylable side effects
 * loadStylableConfig - Loads `stylable.config` file from package
 * sortModulesByDepth - Sort algorithm for Stylable modules